Ali-thepro/noted/functional_spec/functional_spec.md

 This is the Go-based CLI interface built using the Cobra framework where users can create, edit, and manage their Markdown notes [1].
 It performs functions such as creating new notes, editing existing ones using terminal editors, pushing changes to the server, and pulling updates to keep notes synchronized.
 It handles encryption and decryption locally to ensure security.
 It interacts with the API for communication with the backend and with the local file system for storing notes.

 ### 4.1.3 Collaborative Editor
 The collaborative editor is responsible for real-time collaboration.
-It utilises Y.js and CRDTs to resolve conflicts during simultaneous edits.
+It utilises Y.js and CRDTs to resolve conflicts during simultaneous edits [2] [3].
 It communicates with the WebSocket to synchronise changes across different clients.
 This is integrated within the web client.

 ### 4.1.4 API Layer
 The API layer acts as a communication interface between the clients and the backend server.
 It provides endpoints for operations such as user authentication, note management, tagging and version control.
 It interacts directly with the database to perform necessary operations with the users' notes.